innacroft/weather-repo/README.md

 This application consume a weather API and get last 5 days and 24 hours on main citys in Colombia from https://openweathermap.org/history.

-On a custom Dashboard data average, max and min Temperature is plotted by selected city.
+On a custom Dashboard data average, max and min Temperature are plotted by selected city.
 ![](https://github.com/innacroft/weather-repo/blob/master/dashboard.PNG)
 ![](https://github.com/innacroft/weather-repo/blob/master/dashboardmain.PNG))